Early July was unbearably oppressive and I was trying to just go about my business.

 “Yes?”

-“I’m gonna stop over this afternoon and do a pick-up and drop-off.”
+“I’m gonna stop over this afternoon and drop off the stuff I promised you.”

 “I will be awaiting your arrival.”

-Cabrón showed up a few hours later, a small Louis Vuitton duffle bag looped over his shoulder.
-I already knew the duffle bag contained a Timberland boot box.
-And I knew the Timberland boot box contained anywhere from 2 to 5 guns.
+Cabrón showed up a few hours later, a large Louis Vuitton duffle bag looped over his shoulder.
+The duffle bag held three big-ass Timberland boot boxes.
+And I knew that each box contained guns.

 “Hey, you got a minute?”
 I asked once the gun shuffle had been completed.